.

 :

 Scott C. Ratzan MD, MPA leads the Business Partner Roundtable series with the U.S. Council for International Business Foundation.
-He is the founding Editor-in-Chief of the Journal of Health Communication: International Perspectives.
+He is the founding Editor-in-Chief of the Journal of Health Communication: International Perspectives and is a World in 2050 Brain Trust member.

 The views presented in this article are the author’s own and do not necessarily represent the views of any other organization.